 Overlapping with the failure of his large clock approach, the “sea clocks” H1, H2 and H3, Harrison had success with the design of a watch that incorporated some of his ideas; the “Jefferys” watch made for Harrison’s personal use by fellow watchmaker John Jefferys (1701-1754).
 Encouraged by its performance, Harrison realised the large clock concept was dead and he set about his first sea watch that was to be a mere five inches or so in diameter.

 Christened H4 by Gould, the watch was essentially an extra-large pocket watch wound daily by key, with its 30-hour power reserve being stored in a steel spring inside a brass barrel.
-This in turn pulled a fusee and chain barrel containing Harrison’s “maintaining power” system.
+This in turn pulled a chain barrel and fusee containing Harrison’s “maintaining power” system.
 This system alone could keep the watch running for eleven minutes using a separate spring while the mainspring was being wound.

 Also incorporated into the movement was a device tracking the position of the fusee, in order to stop the watch, by means of a frictional brake on the balance, half an hour before the mainspring fully ran out of power so as to allow the remontoire to keep functioning.
 This was critical because if the watch was allowed to stop, one could not just agitate the balance to restart its motion, instead the remontoire detent had to be unlocked, something only a watchmaker could do and tricky while at sea.

 At the base of the fusee was a great wheel driving the centre wheel and the going train was jewelled from the third wheel onwards.
 The remontoire operated eight times per minute and drove what looks on first glance like a verge escape wheel but intriguingly without the usual undercut teeth.
-The balance was sprung by a tapered spring with three turns managed by a temperature compensating mechanism to slightly alter the effective hairspring length, though this was ultimately not deployed with the rack and pinion mechanism being removed.
+The balance was sprung by a tapered spring with three turns managed by a temperature compensating mechanism to slightly alter the effective balance spring length.
+The regulating device was ultimately not deployed with the rack and pinion mechanism being removed.

 The pallets of the escapement were “D” shaped, approximately 2mm by 1mm by 0.4mm and made of diamond.
 A cycloid pin that touches the hairspring to improve its isochronous performance was also not added till after its maiden voyage on board the HMS Deptford to Jamaica in 1761.
 It was running at 2.5Hz and with a large amplitude described by Harrison as “more than two thirds the circle”, or +/-120 degrees.